 The Senate Bill has three committees of reference.
 The bill is referred to the Senate Environment and Natural Resources, Senate Community Affairs and Senate Rules.
 Senate Bill 866 passed its first committee of reference this week in Senate Environment and Natural Resources Committee on March 25th.
 The bill was not amended, but did draw opposition and feedback from committee members about the number of boating bills and concerns about utilizing laws currently on the books.
 The bill passed 7-1 with Senator Polsky voting against the bill.
 The next committee of reference is the Senate Community Affairs Committee.
 The bill did not make the Senate Community Affairs agenda during the fifth and final week of substantive policy committees in the Senate.
 The bill is available for amendment as it has been heard in its first committee of reference.
 We will continue to watch in case any other Senate Community Affairs Committees are noticed for extra meetings.
+We will continue to watch SB 866 to be amended to other bills as it has passed the first committee.
+This bill could be combined with other boating bills that are moving through the process.

 The House Bill has two committees of reference.
 The bill is referred to the House Natural Resources and Disasters Subcommittee and the House State Affairs Committee.
 The bill passed the House Natural Resources and Disaster Subcommittee on March 11th as a Committee Substitute.
 The bill was scheduled to be heard at its final committee stop, the House State Affairs Committee.
 The bill was temporarily passed.
-The State Affairs Committee did not agenda the bill on March 24th.
-The next State Affairs Committee notice deadline is March 31st at 5 p.m.
+The State Affairs Committee passed the bill with one amendment on April 2nd.
+The Houe Bill is scheduled to be heard on the House floor on April 16th.